criteo/criteo-api-java-sdk/sdks/retailmedia_preview/docs/CampaignApi.md

         // oauth.setAccessToken("YOUR ACCESS TOKEN");

         CampaignApi apiInstance = new CampaignApi(defaultClient);
-        Integer retailerId = 56; // Integer | the retailer id
+        Integer retailerId = 56; // Integer | The retailer id
-        ValueResourceInputDisplayAuctionMinBidRequest valueResourceInputDisplayAuctionMinBidRequest = new ValueResourceInputDisplayAuctionMinBidRequest(); // ValueResourceInputDisplayAuctionMinBidRequest | the details for what cratives and product ids to use to compute the min bids try {
+        ValueResourceInputDisplayAuctionMinBidRequest valueResourceInputDisplayAuctionMinBidRequest = new ValueResourceInputDisplayAuctionMinBidRequest(); // ValueResourceInputDisplayAuctionMinBidRequest | The details for what creatives and product ids to use to compute the min bids try {
             ValueResourceCollectionOutcomeDisplayAuctionMinBidResult result = apiInstance.computeDisplayMinBidByRetailerId(retailerId, valueResourceInputDisplayAuctionMinBidRequest);
             System.out.println(result);